tfsec/tfsec.github.io/_docs/aws/dynamodb/enable-recovery.md

 ---
+title: aws-dynamodb-enable-recovery
-title: Point in time recovery should be enabled to protect DynamoDB table
+description: Point in time recovery should be enabled to protect DynamoDB table
 shortcode: aws-dynamodb-enable-recovery
 legacy: AWS086
 summary: Point in time recovery should be enabled to protect DynamoDB table